Music History for

 1986 - Sammy Hagar played his first show as lead singer of Van Halen.

-1991 - Donnie Wahlberg of The New Kids on the Block was arrested in Louisville, KY, for first-degree arson.
+1991 - Donnie Wahlberg (The New Kids on the Block) was arrested in Louisville, KY, for first-degree arson.
 He allegedly poured vodka on a hotel carpet and set it on fire.

-1995 - Tupac Shakur's "Me Against the World" made him the first rap artist to debut at No. 1 on the charts while in jail for sexual assault.
+1995 - Tupac Shakur's "Me Against the World" made him the first rap artist to debut at No. 1 on the charts.
+This occurred while he was in jail for sexual assault.

 1998 - Construction began on Alice Cooper's new Coopers'town Restaurant in Phoenix, AZ.

-2002 - Lyle Lovette was trampled by a bull while trying to help his uncle who had just been thrown by the animal.
-Lovette's lower right leg was broken in several places.
+2002 - Lyle Lovett was trampled by a bull while trying to help his uncle who had just been thrown by the animal.
+Lovett's lower right leg was broken in several places.

 |